KWellesly/ML4Anime/index.md

 <p align='center'>Figure __: Anime Count Comparisons by Rating and Score</p>

-+ <ins>scored_by</ins>: Number of people who scored the anime (ranges from 0 to 1107955)
-+ <ins>rank</ins>: Rank of the anime (ranges from 1 to 13838)
-+ <ins>popularity</ins>: Popularity rank according to MyAnimeList.net (ranges from 1 to 15474)
-+ <ins>members</ins>: Number of community members in the anime's group (ranges from 6 to 1610561)
-+ <ins>favorites</ins>: Number of times the anime has been added to a person's favorites (ranges from 0 to 120331)
-+ <ins>synopsis</ins>: Paragraph description of the anime storyline
-+ <ins>background</ins>: Paragraph description of the history behind the anime's creation
-+ <ins>premiered</ins>: Season that the anime premiered (ranges from Spring 1961 to Winter 2019)
-+ <ins>broadcast</ins>: Scheduled broadcast time each week for the anime
-+ <ins>related</ins>: Dictionary recording of any known related anime series

 ### Pre-processing [techniques we used, cleaning text, one-hot encoding, normalizing, graphs, correlation matrix, word embeddings, talk about correlations, etc] - [sanders, stella, savannah]

 Before we were able to use the data, we first had to clean it by removing the unnecessary columns and replacing NA values with 0s.
 Following this, we also one-hot encoded all of the categorical data columns (i.e. genre, studio, source, producers, rating, type).
 One-hot encoding not only reduced the number of rows in our dataset by ensuring that each anime only occupied one row, but also prepared the dataset for constructing the vectors during the data modelling phase.

 In addition to the categorical data columns, our dataset conveniently held a wealth of information for us in the form of a textual synopsis for each anime.
 To utilize of this, we used a pretrained word2vec model by Google that was trained on the Google News corpus (over 300 billion words) to output 300-dimensional word vectors.
 The idea was to use the word embeddings to capture the semantics of the summary in an attempt to use these features to find other anime with similar summaries in semantics.
 In order to ensure that the input to the model was standardized, the synopsis for each anime was pre-processed to ensure that they were properly formatted and consisted of only words of interest.
-We removed all punctuations and capitalization, as well as common words such as “a”, “an”, and “in” using the list of default stopwords used by MySQL’s MyISAM search indexes [3].
+We removed all punctuations and capitalization, as well as common words such as “a”, “an”, and “in” using the list of default stopwords used by MySQL’s MyISAM search indexes [4].
 This significantly reduced the amount of words we were working with as the size of our word bank decreased from 34354 to 21259, and the maximum length of the synopses decreased from 540 to 290.
 We then computed a 1x300 **synopsis summary vector** for each anime by plugging in every word of the synopsis into the word2vec model and averaging all of the vectors.
 Note, fictional words specific to an anime (such as "Geass" or names like "Lelouch") may not generate a resulting word embedding, in which case the word is simply ignored in the final calculation of the synopsis summary vector.

 <p align='center'>
   <img src="/ML4Anime/graphs/synopsis_summary_vector.jpg" width="500"/>